-After years of research work at the universities of Minnesota and Harvard, in addition to the Naval Ordonnance Lab in Washington DC, John Bardeen finally joined the solid state physics group at Bell Labs in New Jersey in 1945.
+After years of research work at the universities of Minnesota and Harvard and then serving as principal physicist the Naval Ordonnance Lab in Washington DC during the Second World War, John Bardeen finally joined the solid state physics group at Bell Labs in New Jersey in 1945.

-Bardeen left Bell Labs and accepted a teaching position at University of Illinois in 1951.
-At this place, he worked with with Cooper and Schrieffer to formulate the first successful microscopic theory of superconductivity, which was later termed as the BCS theory.
-Bardeen was awarded the Nobel Prize twice for his efforts, and he remains the only person in history to have two prizes in the same domain.
+Bardeen left Bell Labs and accepted a teaching position at University of Illinois in 1951, where he was to remain until he retired in 1975.
+There, he worked with Cooper and Schrieffer to formulate the first successful microscopic theory of superconductivity, which was later termed as the BCS theory (Bardeen–Cooper–Schrieffer theory).
+They received the Nobel Prize in Physics for this theory in 1972.

-Later Life and Death:
+Personal, Later Life and Death:

-Bardeen died of heart disease on January 30, 1991 in Boston, Massachusetts, where he had come to Brigham and Women’s Hospital for medical treatment.
+He died of heart disease on January 30, 1991 in Boston, Massachusetts, aged 82, where he had come to Brigham and Women’s Hospital for medical treatment.
 He was buried in Forest Hill Cemetery.